andrewbruening/Marketing-Campaign-Correlation-Matrix/README.md

 **What about the children?
 Less is more**
 - Strong inverse correlation between children at home and most KPIs
     - All types of product sales and most campaign responses
     - Customers with no children are preferable
     - Perform a segmented analysis with more specific data
     - Calculate and compare CLV/CAC per customer segment

 - Marital Status
     - The importance of marital status as a metric is its pertinence to detailed targeting in FB/IG ads
     - We can target a few different types of relationship statuses, however our dataset includes some undesirable/ambiguous values:

     >
+    > - Married
+    > - Single
     > - Together
     > - Divorced
     > - Widowed